JihedC/ATAC_seq_singularity/README.md

 ## Conda environment

-First, you need to create an environment for the use of Snakemake with [Conda package manager](https://conda.io/docs/using/envs.html).
+The only conda environment required to run this workflow is the **(snakemake)** environment.
+Details on how to install this environment can be found in the TLDR section of this documentation.
-1. Create a virtual environment named "chipseq" from the `global_env.yaml` file with the following command: `conda env create --name chipseq --file ~/envs/global_env.yaml`
+I strongly advise to take your time to install mamba since it is much faster than conda.
+Mamba replaces conda in almost all the usual conda commands.
+For example:
-2. Then, activate this virtual environment with `source activate chipseq`
+Instead of using `conda install -c bioconda macs2` one can use `mamba install -c bioconda macs2`.

-The Snakefile will then take care of installing and loading the packages and softwares required by each step of the pipeline.
+The versions of the softwares are hard-coded in the rules.
+If one desires to use a particular version of a software, they would need to find a docker hub containing the desired version and to change it in every rules that uses the software.

 ## Configuration file

-The `~/configs/config_tomato_sub.yaml` file specifies the sample list, the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.
+The `config.yaml` file specifies the sample list, the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.

 ## Snakemake execution